 - "Signaling dominance in online negotiations: The role of affective tone" (forthcoming), Negotiations and Conflict Management Research journal, with Kurtzberg, T.R. & Naquin, C.E.

-- "The costs and benefits of electronic negotiations", with Friedman, R. In M. Olekans & W. Adair (Eds.), Handbook of Research in Negotiation.
+- "The costs and benefits of electronic negotiations" (in press), with Friedman, R. In M. Olekans & W. Adair (Eds.), Handbook of Research in Negotiation.
 Edward Edgar Publishing, UK.

-- "The role and the impact of affective displays in e-mail communication: The evidence from the lab and the field", with Kurtzberg, T.R.
+- "The role and the impact of affective displays in e-mail communication: The evidence from the lab and the field" (in press), with Kurtzberg, T.R.
 In N. M. Ashkanasy, W.J.
 Zerbe, & C.E.J.
 Härtel (Eds.), Research on Emotions in Organizations (Vol. 9).
 Amsterdam: Elsevier.

 - "Eyes on, hands on: Vicarious experiential learning as an enhancement of direct

 experience" (2012), Academy of Management Learning and Education, with Hoover, D. J., & Giambatista, R.C., 11 (4): 591-608.

 - "Responding to trust breaches: The role of affect in trust, trust erosion, and trust reparability" (2011), Journal of Trust Research, with Chen, C.C. and Saparito, P., 1(1): 85-106.

 - "The finer points of lying online: E-mail versus pen-and-paper" (2010) Journal of Applied Psychology, with Naquin, C.E. & Kurtzberg, T.R., 95(2): 387-394.